PygmalionAI/blog/src/content/posts/pygmalionai_website/index.md

 If you have used the various chatting websites on the market, then you may be aware of the struggles those sites have with finding appropriate payment processors.
 Here is some recent examples:

 - Spicychat.AI lost their support from Stripe and Patreon for adult content violations.
-- YodayoAI lost their support from Stripe and AppStore for adult content violations.
+- YodayoAI lost their support from Stripe for adult content violations.
+- Other platforms that build an app for their website with adult contents have difficulties being available the App Store and Google Play.

 Operating an LLM chatting service is not cheap; we will have to rely on community support.
 Stripe, a popular payment processor, recently updated their restricted business guidelines to incorporate AI-generated content.
 Here is an excerpt from this page: [Stripe Legal Page](https://stripe.com/us/legal/restricted-businesses).